wowserhq/pipeline/README.md

 1. Fork the repository
 2. Create a single-topic branch in your fork
-3. Open a pull request
+3. Open a pull request using the branch from step 2
+4. Be patient while waiting for the PR to be reviewed

 [Babel]: https://babeljs.io/
 [BLPConverter]: https://github.com/wowserhq/blizzardry#blp